-How to write to NTFS drivers on a Mac
+How to make your Mac write to NTFS drivers

 An NTFS, which is short for an NT file system (also known as New Technology File System) is the file system used on the Windows NT operating system.
 Windows NT (New Technology) was released in 1993, with the latest update in July 2018, with two versions available, one for Servers and the other for Workstations.